Activity: Activity Planner

 - In addition the tool looks at the spread of assessment acros the course or sequence of learning activiites.

-Use this exercise to visually map the pedagogy profile of an activity, unit, module or course and get a working experience of what the graph might tell you about the spread of types of activities you have designed for.
+Use this exercise to visually map the activities that students will engage in through a unit, module or course, and get a working experience of what the graph might tell you about the spread of types of activities you have designed for.

 What you need